Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/soundboard-hole-buttons.jpg)

-###### The Barberini Harp as it was displayed when this image was taken in 1987, Museo Nazionale degli Strumenti Musicali, Roma.
+###### A closer view of the strings, buttons and brace covers on the soundboard of the Barberini Harp.
+Museo Nazionale degli Strumenti Musicali, Roma,  1987.

 ***